 Junction – written in full, denotes the actual name of the station bearing this suffix, as distinct from Jct. and (Jct.) above.

-Location in [square brackets] – is used additionally to assist identification where a name may not bear any obvious clue as to actual location.
+Location in [square brackets] – is used additionally to assist identification where a junction name may not bear any obvious clue to its actual location.
+In such instances the name of the nearest significant town is normally used.

 Station and junction names – usually shown as the name applicable at time of closure, bearing in mind that names, especially junction names often changed over time.
-Many junctions had two or more names concurrently, official and colloquial so-to-speak.
+Many junctions had two or more names concurrently, official and unofficial or local.

 Station name (suffixes) – again usually as at closure and bracketed.
 However, there are exceptions to this and some suffixes are unbracketed where this was generally applied at time of closure and according to timetables and/or actual station name signs.
 Where there is a conflict bracketing is usually applied.